 make anyone feel helpless, but fear not, there is plenty that you can

 Know Your Facts

 Did you know that according to the USDA Forest Service, most forest destruction and wildlife displacement is caused by urban development, invasive species and forest fires?
 Fact.
-It is a safe bet that most forest fires are started by either lightning, or by poorly managed campfires or cigarretes...
+It is a safe bet that most forest fires are started by either lightning, or by poorly managed campfires or cigarettes...
 Not spark shooting ATVs or dirt bikers with flame throwers.

-Where there is irreponsible or destructive behavior going on we are AGAINST it.
-But after spending the last 10 years helping to document the regulations, registrations sticker programs, and operating hours of over 1300 riding areas accross all 50 states we could safely opine that nowadays, there is actually very little unmanaged motorized recreation going on anymore.
+Where there is irresponsible or destructive behavior going on we are AGAINST it.
+But after spending the last 10 years helping to document the regulations, registrations sticker programs, and operating hours of over 1300 riding areas across all 50 states we could safely opine that nowadays, there is actually very little unmanaged motorized recreation going on anymore.
 It's heavily managed, trust us.
 Furthermore it's effects were never easily quantified, so keep your opponents honest when they make their accusations.
 It's your right to make sure the goal of any closure is truly for the management and sustainability of the land, not for some political or ideological war.

 The first thing you should do is to better educate yourself about who is working for you and who is working against you, before these disputes happen.
 These battles are won with real voices, authentic emails, and warm bodies so you have all the tools to win.
 In most cases, if you can organize effectively, you will have the greater numbers, so stop rolling over.
 Make yourself knowledgable, passionate, and numerous and stop letting your opponent win by default.